Jubatian/rrpge-spec/specs/vid_arch.rst

 The first command of a line or line pair's command set is a 32 bit background pattern which is used to reset the Render side of the Line double buffer.
-Subsequent commands are rendering commands which combine a line of data from the Video RAM onto the Render side of the Line double buffer.
+Subsequent commands are rendering commands which combine a line of data from the Peripheral RAM onto the Render side of the Line double buffer.

-The processing is adequately pipelined so no Video bus access cycles are spent idle as long as there is data to render for the line.
+The processing is adequately pipelined so no Peripheral bus access cycles are spent idle as long as there is data to render for the line.
 From the user's point of view the Line renderer may be seen as fetching a display list command, then processing it.
 Up to 8 bus access cycles per line or line pair is however lost for overhead, so up to 192 bus access cycles remain available for processing by this scheme (392 in double scanned mode).

 (Implementations are allowed to deviate from the strictly sequential scheme in favor of meeting the bus access cycle requirement by pipelining, such as by pre-fetching some cells of the display list)

+Double buffering assistance
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The Graphics Display Generator provides some assistance for implementing double (or triple) buffering.

+This is primarily realized through the Display List Definition register.
+Writing this register latches the previous value, and puts the Graphics FIFO in suspend mode until the end of the current display frame (the rendering passes the last display line of the frame).

+The write also initiates a Display list clear described below, which can be used to clean the work buffer for the next render.

+Display list clear function
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Within vertical blanking the Graphics Display Generator is capable to clear (by writing zeros) Peripheral RAM cells in the previously rendered Display List.

+This clearing only takes place in a VBlank after a Display List Definition change, using the previous Display List Definition.
+For the clear the Graphics Display Generator only uses the Peripheral bus cycles allocated to it, which would otherwise be left unused, so it is free from the point of other peripherals on the bus.

+The range to clear is defined by the previous Display List Definition to either 1600, 3200, 6400 or 12800 cells (depending on the Display List entry / line size).
+The Clear controls register defines which cells may be cleared, and which may be preserved in this range.

+Up to 9600 cells may be written in the clearing process (that is using 48 lines, 200 cycles each line).
+If by the Clear controls register more cells would be necessary to be cleared, the clearing process terminates when 9600 cells are cleared (this means on the largest display list in 400 line graphics modes up to 24 cells may be cleared each line).

+Using the Clear controls it is possible to preserve parts of a Display list, such as a constant background pattern.